 Consider the kind of trailer bathrooms provided by US-based Royal Restrooms.
 They have a variety of options on their website, all of which are a considerable upgrade in luxury from the blue plastic loo.

 Perhaps a safer freebie than alcohol is snacks.
-Bonnaroo gives out free ice cream in its VIP area, while partnering up with a couple of brands and allowing them to distribute their product in your area is an excellent way to both generate revenue and give your guests a little something extra.
+For example, Bonnaroo gives out free ice cream in its VIP area.
+Partnering up with a couple of brands and allowing them to distribute their product in your area is an excellent way to both generate revenue and give your guests a little something extra.

 Vantage Point of the Action